gesistsa/sweater/README.md

 weat_exact(sw)
 ```

-Instead, please use the resampling approximaton of the exact test.
+Instead, please use the resampling approximation of the exact test.
 The
 p-value is very close to the reported 0.018.

 ``` r